 Once the stairs were stained, topcoated and reassembled, a carpet runner was installed.
-The end result brought a new air of sophistication to our hallway that it didn’t previously have as you can see in the after.
+The end result brought a new air of sophistication to our hallway that it didn’t previously have!

 It’s amazing how some elbow grease can revitalize old wood and bring a home into the present decade!
-If you enjoyed this post, please pin and share!
+If you enjoyed this staircase renovation, please pin and share!

 For more inspirational updates around the home, check out some of the following project ideas: